impact-crater/impact-crater-core/README.md

 To get started with impact-crater you need to install the nodejs package.

-    yum install nodejs      # CentOS
+    yum install npm         # CentOS
     apt-get install nodejs  # Debian
     brew install nodejs     # MacOS X

-Once you have installed nodejs you need to checkout the code.
+Next you need to install coffee script for the impact-crater command to run properly.

+    npm install -g coffee-script

 ### Git installation